avaniklsjoshi/ONE-PAGE-CHAT-APP-IN-NODE/README.md

 Slack72

 Get Started: Chat application
-In this guide weíll create a basic chat application.
-It requires almost no basic prior knowledge of Node.JS or Socket.IO, so itís ideal for users of all knowledge levels.
+In this guide we‚Äôll create a basic chat application.
+It requires almost no basic prior knowledge of Node.JS or Socket.IO, so it‚Äôs ideal for users of all knowledge levels.

 Introduction
 Writing a chat application with popular web applications stacks like LAMP (PHP) has traditionally been very hard.
-It involves polling the server for changes, keeping track of timestamps, and itís a lot slower than it should be.
+It involves polling the server for changes, keeping track of timestamps, and it‚Äôs a lot slower than it should be.

 Sockets have traditionally been the solution around which most realtime chat systems are architected, providing a bi-directional communication channel between a client and a server.

 This means that the server can push messages to clients.
 Whenever you write a chat message, the idea is that the server will get it and push it to all other connected clients.

 The web framework
 The first goal is to setup a simple HTML webpage that serves out a form and a list of messages.
-Weíre going to use the Node.JS web framework express to this end.
+We‚Äôre going to use the Node.JS web framework express to this end.
 Make sure Node.JS is installed.

-First letís create a package.json manifest file that describes our project.
-I recommend you place it in a dedicated empty directory (Iíll call mine chat-example).
+First let‚Äôs create a package.json manifest file that describes our project.
+I recommend you place it in a dedicated empty directory (I‚Äôll call mine chat-example).

 {